-The merits of every shareholder resolution are systematically assessed internally.
+The merits of every shareholder, climate/nature, and merger and acquisition resolution are systematically assessed internally.

-• The decision to re-assess voting items internally is based on several factors, including:
+The decision to re-assess voting items internally is based on several factors, including:

 - · The nature of these specific voting items; - · The potential for controversy regarding the issuer; - The potential for controversy of items subject to intervention during the meeting; - The existence of a direct or collaborative dialogue with the company with respect to one or more of the agenda items of the meeting, or a dialogue whose nature may influence Candriam's vote; - The relative importance of Candriam's share ownership; - The relative importance of the involved issuer in Candriam's managed assets.